 The American Immigration Council (AIC), List (fact sheets):

-Economics of Immigration – State by State
+Immigration Data and Facts – State by State